 A formula assessment ends when 1 of the following situations happen.

-- A child no longer qualifies, usually when they turn 18.
+- A child no longer qualifies, usually when they turn 18 and they are no longer at school.

 - You start living with the person you pay child support to, or receive child support from.